K3DFD-Radio/PHL-MER-Group-PSWS/altinstall.md

 ---

-## **Part 3 — Configuring the Operating System**
+## **Part 3 — Configuring the Operating System & create wsprdaemon user**

 ### **Log In and Update the System**

-Log in with the username and password you created.
+1. Log in with the username and password you created when you installed the OS.
 Then run the following commands to update all pre-installed software.
 You'll be prompted for your password, and may be asked to confirm with **y**:
 ```
 sudo apt update
 sudo apt upgrade